Table of Contents

 Treating Beau’s Lines At Home

-3. Do not bite or pick the skin around your nails as this might weaken your nails.
+3. Do not bite or pick the skin around your nails, as this might weaken your nails.

 4. If you wish to camouflage the uneven texture of your nails, you may buff them gently to even it out a bit.

 5. Treat the cuticles gently and with love.
-Cuticles work as a barrier for the fingers to keep dirt and infections out of the tissues of the fingers thus reducing any further damage to your nails.
+Cuticles work as a barrier for the fingers to keep dirt and infections out of the tissues of the fingers, thus reducing any further damage to your nails.

-6. Reduce water exposure as it often strips off the natural oils and emollients from your skin, resulting in dryness and causing brittle nails.
+6. Reduce water exposure as it often strips off the natural oils and emollients from your skin, resulting in dryness and brittle nails.

 Summary